By Vin Sparks

 Adam, you brought us sin and death and decay, but this new Adam brought us righteousness, life and incorruption.
 Because of this, I’ll stand with you at the end of ages and cry out,

 “Blessing, and honour, and glory, and power, be unto Him that sitteth upon the throne, and unto the Lamb for ever and ever.”

 What Paul wrote here in Romans 5:19 is an incredibly powerful passage of scripture, the conclusion of which none of us can escape.
 The King James Version (cited above) captures the power of the message of the two Adams beautifully.
 So, how did we miss it?

 We did so by adding just a little bit when we comment on this passage.
-The message is that one man’s disobedience made many sinners, but the obedience of one man shall make many righteous.
+The message is that one man’s disobedience made everyone sinners, but the obedience of one man shall make everyone righteous.
 Check it out: David K Bernard, in his commentary, writes, “Through Christ’s obedience the many (all mankind that believe) will be constituted righteous.”1

 The KJV has “many,” but W.E.
 Vine2 said that the Greek polus is more often used as a noun with the article as in, “the many”, which Bernard included.
 However, he inserted a parenthetical comment that isn’t part of the text.
 He does this to preserve his own view of Soteriology (the study of salvation).